Pikachuxxxx/Pikachuxxxx.github.io/PS3posts/ps3.md

 {% include blog/search.html %}

-In this blog, I will share my expertise in graphics.
-I’ll be talking about making some interesting stuff using various APIs, algorithms, concept, tutorial series and about the latest research topics in the computer graphics field.
-Also I’ll teach the magic stare to turn pixels into amazing visuals!
+Here I’ll talk about how to develop games and homebrew apps for the PS3 and PSVita System in extreme detail.
+I will walk you through tutorial series and Explain the inner working of the devices in detail.

 {% include ps3/index.html %}